sadnub/laravel-mongodb-passport-fix/README.md

 # laravel-mongodb-passport-fix
-Updates passport models to use the MongoDB Models

 This will add a console command to automatically update the `Illuminate\Database\Eloquent\Model` models in the Passport vendor files to include `Jenssegers\Mongodb\Eloquent\Model` instead.

 # Installation